triledinh159/VCCRacing/README.md

 # To collect data:
 python collect_data.py
 ```
+### IF YOU JUST BE HERE FOR COLLECTING DATA, YOU CAN STOP READING FROM THIS LINE.
 ### Run with custom port (Run this when port of the app not listen on 11000 by default)
 ```bash
 python client.py 11001